-Speaker zone wiring must be terminated to the correct zone number designated by Tyco on the label on the speaker line transformer module at the time of manufacture.
+Speaker zone wiring must be terminated to the correct zone number designated on the speaker line transformer module at the time of manufacture.
 If subsequent modifications are made to the configuration you must consult the latest configuration printout to locate the correct output terminals to connect a given zone's speaker line(s).